jeamon/web-based-jobs-worker-service/README.md

 from web requests.
 Each command output will be made available into the system memory for further retrieval.
 Each command submitted is considered as a unique job with unique identifier.
 This backend service could be started - stopped and restarted almost like a unix deamon.
 Each submitted job could be stopped based on its unique id.
 Same approach to check the status.
-You can even view all submitted jobs status.
-Finally, you can submit a single command and wait until its execution ends in order to view its result output immediately.
+You can even view all submitted jobs status or stop them all.
+Finally, you can submit a single command and wait until it completes to view its result output immediately.
 Each start of the worker creates a folder to host all three logs files (web requests - jobs - jobs deletion).
 There is a single log where the worker will persist its standard output and standard error - worker dot log.

+* Below is a summary of current available features - this section will be kept update :

+01. command-line options to start or stop or restart the worker
+02. command-line option to check the status of the worker service
+03. submit one or several jobs from browser or any web client
+04. check the status of one or several jobs based on their ids
+05. request the stop one or several jobs based on their ids
+06. fetch the execution result of a singlejob based on its id
+07. request the status of all submitted jobs
+08. request the stop of all running jobs
+09. unique output log folder for each worker startup
+10. single fixed worker log for standard output & error
+11. per startup web server log and jobs log and deletion cron log

 Please feel free to have a look at the [usage section](#usage) for examples.